Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Checkout button starts the checkout process.

 ### Checkout
-- All products loaded into bag show up as intended.
+- All products loaded into the bag show up as intended.
 - User cannot avoid completing the required datafields.
 - Users data is saved for use on next purchase.
-- Adjuct bag correctly takes the user back to the bag.
+- Adjust bag correctly takes the user back to the bag.
 - Stripe section working and linked.
-- Upon completion user is redirected to their order summary.
+- Upon completion, user is re-directed to their order summary.
 - Email sends upon completion of purchase, even if user does not have an account.

 ### Profile